 We offer a variety of housing types from short-term emergency accommodation through to transitional and long-term affordable rental housing across Victoria.
 We also provide specialist support services ranging from housing assistance for the elderly through to disability residential support.

-Haven; Home, Safe has been providing services to the homeless and disadvantaged for more than two decades across the Loddon and Mallee regions of the state.
+Haven; Home, Safe has been providing services to the homeless and disadvantaged for four decades across the Loddon and Mallee regions of the state.

 We have been housing and helping the homeless, displaced and disadvantaged for nearly 40 years.

 We are a not-for-profit organisation, but we like to say For Purpose, employing more than 150 staff across five offices from the northern suburbs of Melbourne to the banks of the Murray River in Mildura.
 We are limited by guarantee and hold public benevolent institution status.

 Since becoming Victoria’s first registered Affordable Housing Association in 2005, the organisation has grown to 1600+ homes under management, a balance sheet of assets worth $300 million, and an annual turnover of $30 million.